 In accordance with government regulations all documents will be available on the council's website.
-An email contact address will be provided for comments to be sent directly to the council.
+An email contact address and/or e-form will be provided for comments to be sent directly to the council.
 This is an easy method of communication for people to understand and enables them to retain a copy of their comments.

-Representation forms for the formal consultation stages will be available on the website, with instructions on how to complete them.
+Representation forms including e-forms for the formal consultation stages will be available on the website, with instructions on how to complete them.
 A brief summary will be provided along with information on where and when copies of the documents can be viewed.